strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

     </Tabs>

-Within a few moments, the script will get your local project hosted on Strapi Cloud. 🚀
+Within a few moments, your local project will be hosted on Strapi Cloud. 🚀

 Once it's done, the terminal will provide you a clickable link that starts with `https://cloud.strapi.io/projects`.
 Click on the link, or copy and paste it in your browser address bar, to visit the page.